-4.7.3 UNIT BATHROOMS: Prefabricated shower and/or bathtubs units shall be specified and provided with factory installed integral reinforcing, cast into the unit for installation of grab bars at code compliant locations of the unit walls.
-When prefabricated units are installed in multi-unit apartments, they must have a single layer of water-resistant wall sheathing installed prior to the unit being placed behind the unit, along with a cover layer of sheathing installed over the unit wall flange.
+4.7.3 UNIT BATHROOMS: If prefabricated shower and/or bathtub units are specified and provided with factory installed integral reinforcing, cast into the unit for installation of grab bars at code compliant locations of the unit walls.

+- a.
+When prefabricated units are installed in multi-unit apartments, they must have a single layer of water-resistant wall sheathing installed prior to the unit being placed behind the unit, along with a cover layer of sheathing installed over the unit wall flange. - b.
 The installation of grab bars at all water closets, bathtubs and shower units complying with ICC/ANSI A117.1 (2009 or latest version adopted by the authority having jurisdiction) shall be required for fully accessible units or in buildings dedicated to seniors or people with disabilities.